 These courses include Anger Management, Managing Friendships and Social Skills, Protective Behaviours, Drug and Alcohol Support, Solution Focussed Coaching and also Forest School Skills (among others).
 These interventions are run in groups or on a 1:1 basis to suit the needs of the individual, and are designed to help students to cope with daily school life, but also the wider challenges of being a young person today.

 Support for students with Emotional Health and Wellbeing is also widely catered for, where we have mental health ‘champions’ working closely with the CAMHS EH4MH programme to provide advice and guidance for young people and the staff who work alongside them.
 Mindfulness classes are also offered, particularly when exam time looms!

 The School Nursing Team also work closely alongside the Student Support Network to ensure that Health Education and support form part of our services and is integral in the PDP period.

 All matters relating to behaviour, attendance, school admissions and welfare are managed by this extensive support network which is led by Alastair Smith on the Barnfield Campus and Chris Darvill on the Western Road Campus, who are both Assistant Principals.

-We also take Child Protection and Safeguarding extremely seriously at QE and any issues should be referred directly to Rupert Poole, who as well as being Principal, oversees safeguarding in school, or Alastair Smith who is Deputy Designated Safeguarding Lead or Cheryl Rogers our Safeguarding Officer.
+We also take Child Protection and Safeguarding extremely seriously at QE and any issues should be referred directly to Rupert Poole, who as well as being Principal, oversees safeguarding in school, or Alastair Smith who is Deputy Designated Safeguarding Lead or Caroline Bond our Safeguarding Officer.